andreterceiro/dio-git-github-bootcamp/README.md

 ![Github Copilot Extension](images/github-copilot-extension.png)

 You can interact with Google Copilot through a chat (left side of the next image) or pressing *<Ctrl + I>.*

+### Github codespaces

+Github codespaces allows you to user a Github Docker container to you, user, uses to delevop.
+You will still need your workstation to connect to Github Codespaces, but all tools that you will need to develop will be available in the Gihub Codespaces container.